carlosalpo/network-config-backup/network-config-backup/README.md

     └── .gitkeep
 ```

+I keep the actual `inventory.yaml` and generated configuration backups outside
+Git tracking because I don't want lab IP addresses, hostnames or device
+configurations ending up in the public repository.

+---

 ## Requirements

+You will need:

 - Python 3
-- SSH access to Cisco IOS, IOS-XE, or NX-OS devices
+- SSH connectivity to the network devices
-- A user account that can run `show running-config`
+- A user account with enough privileges to read the running configuration

-This lab uses:
+The Python dependencies are intentionally minimal:

 - Netmiko
 - PyYAML

+---

-## Installation
+## Getting started

-Create and activate a virtual environment:
+Clone the repository and move into the project directory.

+I normally prefer using a Python virtual environment so the packages for this
+project stay separate from everything else installed on the system.

 ```bash
 python3 -m venv .venv
 source .venv/bin/activate
 ```

-Install the required Python packages:
+Then install the dependencies:

 ```bash
 pip install -r requirements.txt
 ```

+---

-## Inventory
+## Create your inventory

-Copy the example inventory:
+Start by copying the example:

 ```bash
 cp inventory.example.yaml inventory.yaml
 ```

-Edit `inventory.yaml` with your own lab devices:
+Then add your own devices:

 ```yaml
 devices: